veselosky/veselosky.me/content/2015/get-152-miles-per-gallon-city.rst

 .. blog:post:: 2015-02-09
     :category: Urbanism

-    How good is the mileage on your car?
-I just did the math, and I travelled 2,288 miles in the past 4 months on 15 gallons of gas, so I’m getting 152 mpg.
-And I don’t even drive a hybrid!

-    How is that even possible?
-Here’s how I did it.

 .. todo:: Odometer image

 How good is the mileage on your car?
 I just did the math, and I travelled 2,288